-(ii) provide Active Power output, during voltage dips_on the LV Side of the Offshore Platform as described in Figure 7, at least in proportion to the retained balanced or unbalanced voltage at the LV Side of the Offshore Platform except in the case of an Offshore Non-Synchronous Generating Unit or Offshore Power Park Module where there has been a reduction in the Intermittent Power Source in the time range in Figure 7 that restricts the Active Power output below this level and shall generate maximum reactive current (where the voltage at the Offshore Grid Entry Point is outside the limits specified in CC.6.1.4) without exceeding the transient rating limits of the Offshore Generating Unit or Offshore Power Park Module and any constituent Power Park Unit; and,
+- (ii) provide Active Power output, during voltage dips\on the LV Side of the Offshore Platform as described in Figure 7b, at least in proportion to the retained balanced or unbalanced voltage at the LV Side of the Offshore Platform except in the case of an Offshore Non-Synchronous Generating Unit or Offshore Power Park Module where there has been a reduction in the Intermittent Power Source in the time range in Figure 7b that restricts the Active Power output below this level and shall generate maximum reactive current (where the voltage at the Offshore Grid Entry Point is outside the limits specified in CC.6.1.4) without exceeding the transient rating limits of the Offshore Power Park Module and any constituent Power Park Unit or reactive compensation equipment.
+For Plant and Apparatus installed on or after 1 December 2017, switched reactive compensation equipment (such as mechanically switched capacitors and reactors) shall be controlled such that it is not switched in or out of service during the fault but may act to assist in post fault voltage recovery; and, - (iii) within 1 second of the restoration of the voltage at the LV Side of the Offshore Platform (to the minimum levels specified in CC.6.1.4) restore Active Power to at least 90% of the Offshore Power Park Module's immediate pre-disturbed value, unless there has been a reduction in the Intermittent Power Source in the time range in Figure 7b that restricts the Active Power output below this level.
+Once the Active Power output has been restored to the required level, Active Power oscillations shall be acceptable provided that:

-- (iii) within 1 second of the restoration of the voltage at the LV Side of the Offshore Platform (to the minimum levels specified in CC.6.1.4) restore Active Power to at least 90% of the Offshore Generating Unit's or Offshore Power Park Module's immediate pre-disturbed value, unless there has been a reduction in the Intermittent Power Source in the time range in Figure 7 that restricts the Active Power output below this level.
-Once the Active Power output has been restored to the required level, Active Power oscillations shall be acceptable provided that: - the total Active Energy delivered during the period of the oscillations is at least that which would have been delivered if the Active Power was constant - the oscillations are adequately damped
+- the total Active Energy delivered during the period of the oscillations is at least that which would have been delivered if the Active Power was constant - the oscillations are adequately damped